Skip to the main content.

 • The seriousness of the criminal activity with respect to risk in the prospective job.

-• How much time has passed since the applicant was involved in a criminal activity.
+• How much time has passed since the applicant was involved in criminal activity.

-• Evidence that the applicant has made good faith efforts to reform, e.g., through school or training or rehabilitation.
+• Evidence that the applicant has made good faith efforts to reform, e.g., through school, training, or rehabilitation.

 • Whether the applicant has references that substantiate dependable character.